nicsuzor/wikijuris/ausip/patent-registration.markdown

 There are a few categories of subject matter that are considered not patentable.
 These categories include:

 1. Human beings and biological processes; [^AUTOREPLACEDReLuminisPtyLtdFertilitiescentrumAB200462IPR420ENDREPLACE]
-[^AUTOREPLACEDReLuminisPtyLtdFertilitiescentrumAB200462IPR420ENDREPLACE]: ////Re Luminis Pty Ltd & Fertilitiescentrum AB////(2004) 62 IPR 420
+[^AUTOREPLACEDReLuminisPtyLtdFertilitiescentrumAB200462IPR420ENDREPLACE]: __Re Luminis Pty Ltd & Fertilitiescentrum AB__(2004) 62 IPR 420

 2. Plants and animals;[^AUTOREPLACEDPAs183ENDREPLACE]
-[^AUTOREPLACEDPAs183ENDREPLACE]: //PA// s 18(3)
+[^AUTOREPLACEDPAs183ENDREPLACE]: _PA_ s 18(3)

 3. Products that would be contrary to law; [^AUTOREPLACEDPAs501aENDREPLACE]
-[^AUTOREPLACEDPAs501aENDREPLACE]: //PA// s 50(1)(a)
+[^AUTOREPLACEDPAs501aENDREPLACE]: _PA_ s 50(1)(a)
  and

 3. Mere mixtures. [^AUTOREPLACEDSeeWMWrigleyJrCovCadburySchweppesPtyLtd200566IRP298315ENDREPLACE]
-[^AUTOREPLACEDSeeWMWrigleyJrCovCadburySchweppesPtyLtd200566IRP298315ENDREPLACE]: See //WM Wrigley Jr Co v Cadbury Schweppes Pty Ltd// (2005) 66 IRP 298 [315]
+[^AUTOREPLACEDSeeWMWrigleyJrCovCadburySchweppesPtyLtd200566IRP298315ENDREPLACE]: See _WM Wrigley Jr Co v Cadbury Schweppes Pty Ltd_ (2005) 66 IRP 298 [315]

-According to s 18 of the //Act// (2): Human beings, and the biological processes for their generation, are not patentable inventions.
+According to s 18 of the _Act_ (2): Human beings, and the biological processes for their generation, are not patentable inventions.
 This means that generally, methods of in vitro fertilisation are excluded from patentability.

-According to s 18 of the //Act// (3): For the purposes of an innovation patent, plants and animals, and the biological processes for the generation of plants and animals, are not patentable inventions.
+According to s 18 of the _Act_ (3): For the purposes of an innovation patent, plants and animals, and the biological processes for the generation of plants and animals, are not patentable inventions.

-There are also twos area where there is scope to exclude inventions from patentability found in the //TRIPS// Agreement.
-First //TRIPS// excludes inventions to "...protect human, animal or plant life, or health, or to avoid serious prejudice to the environment".[^AUTOREPLACEDTRIPSart272ENDREPLACE] The second area allows for exclusions with respect to medical treatments, plants and animals.[^AUTOREPLACEDTRIPSart273ENDREPLACE]
+There are also twos area where there is scope to exclude inventions from patentability found in the _TRIPS_ Agreement.
+First _TRIPS_ excludes inventions to "...protect human, animal or plant life, or health, or to avoid serious prejudice to the environment".[^AUTOREPLACEDTRIPSart272ENDREPLACE] The second area allows for exclusions with respect to medical treatments, plants and animals.[^AUTOREPLACEDTRIPSart273ENDREPLACE]
-[^AUTOREPLACEDTRIPSart272ENDREPLACE]: //TRIPS// art 27(2)
+[^AUTOREPLACEDTRIPSart272ENDREPLACE]: _TRIPS_ art 27(2)

-[^AUTOREPLACEDTRIPSart273ENDREPLACE]: //TRIPS// art 27(3)
+[^AUTOREPLACEDTRIPSart273ENDREPLACE]: _TRIPS_ art 27(3)